omni-lchen/zabbix-cloudwatch/README.md

 1. Install boto on zabbix server via pip.
    * pip install boto

+2. Create cloudwatch directory in "/opt/zabbix/cloudwatch" and do a git pull from this repository.

-2. Add AWS account credential to the configuration file "conf/awscred".
+3. Add AWS account credential to the configuration file "conf/awscred".

-3. Find the metrics from AmazonCloudWatch Developer Guide and add metrics to the configuration file "conf/aws_services_metrics.conf".
+4. Find the metrics from AmazonCloudWatch Developer Guide and add metrics to the configuration file "conf/aws_services_metrics.conf".

-4. Create a zabbix template for an AWS service, then create items with metrics key by using zabbix trapper type.
+5. Create a zabbix template for an AWS service, then create items with metrics key by using zabbix trapper type.

    Sample templates can be found in "templates" folder.